Class AbstractMfaProcess

 Processes the (initial) environment.

-This can be called to tell the widget to look through the environment for the relevent cookies.
+This can be called to tell the widget to look through the environment for the relevant cookies.
 It will handle the side-effect of finding such a cookie, and it still being valid.
 The user will be logged in, in a weak state (LoginState.Weak), and the authenticated() signal will be fired, with an AuthenticationStatus.Success.

 • createSetupView